 Winter has arrived with a vengeance, blasting us with subzero wind chills and furious snow squalls.
 Though I don’t enjoy shoveling the driveway in these unhospitable conditions, it gives me the chance to savor the piercingly fresh scent of snow.
 This scent can instantly transport me back in time to one of those rare days in my childhood when there was enough snow to go sledding:

 We got the call around 5:30am that school was cancelled.
-I spent the entire day propelled by that euphoria – climbing up and riding down the sledding hill, building snow forts with the neighbors, and finally collapsing next to the fire, exhausted and content, after a mug of hot chocolate.
+I spent the entire day propelled by that euphoria – riding down the sledding hill, building snow forts with the neighbors, and finally collapsing next to the fire, exhausted and content, after a mug of hot chocolate.

 The answer is likely due to brain anatomy.
 Incoming smells are first processed by the olfactory bulb, which starts inside the nose and runs along the bottom of the brain.
 The olfactory bulb has direct connections to two brain areas that are strongly implicated in emotion and memory: the amygdala and hippocampus.
 Interestingly, visual, auditory (sound), and tactile (touch) information do not pass through these brain areas.
 This may be why olfaction, more than any other sense, is so successful at triggering emotions and memories.

 When smelling the EO, participants showed the greatest activation in the amygdala and parahippocampal gyrus (a region surrounding the hippocampus).
-These data suggest that odors that trigger strong, emotional memories also trigger elevated activity in the brain areas strongly linked to emotion and memory.
-However, it is important to note that only 5 individuals participated in the study, and all were female.
+This suggests that odors that trigger strong, emotional memories also trigger elevated activity in the brain areas strongly linked to emotion and memory.
+However, it is important to note that only five individuals participated in the study, and all were female.
 Studies with a larger sample size and with both males and females will be needed to confirm these findings.